 6. Poor body image

-What to do when you have No Sex Drive?
+What to do when you have a lack of sex in married life?

-Now that you know the leading causes of low libido, it’s time to do something about it.
-If you are suffering from having no sex drive, don’t leave your partner, or your doctor, in the dark!
+Now that you know the leading causes of low libido and poor sex in marriage, it’s time to do something about it.
+If you are suffering from the effects of lack of sex in marriage, don’t leave your partner, or your doctor, in the dark!